 To resolve most problems encountered when using your iPod, disconnect your iPod from the vehicle iPod connection and reset it.

-For instructions on how to reset your iPod, refer to your iPod Owner's Manual.
+For instructions on how to reset your iPod, refer to your iPod Owner's Man-

-"iPod ERROR": This indicates a problem in the iPod, inside the iPod.
+"iPod ERROR": This indicates that the data in the iPod cannot be read.